Maycas/Bank-Data-Analysis/README.md

 3. Combine all of the above visualisations into a subplot.

 4. Get the correlation between all columns using df.corr().
 Create a bar plot that shows the correlation of each feature with the target:

-  4.1.
-Order the bars so that the feature with the highest correlation is the first bar.
+    a) Order the bars so that the feature with the highest correlation is the first bar

-  4.2.
-Add the correlation value to the top of each bar 4.3.
-Add a line to the figure which shows the average correlation (hint: This will require adding an extra trace).
+    b) Add the correlation value to the top of each bar

+    c) Add a line to the figure which shows the average correlation (hint: This will require adding an extra trace)